GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: GCBF+: framework for learning GCBF and distributed control policy

 where $\psi_{\theta_2}$ and $\psi_{\theta_3}$ are two NNs parameterized by $\theta_2$ and $\theta_3$. $\psi_{\theta_2}$ is often called ``gate'' NN in literature \cite{li2015gated}, and the resulting \textit{attention weights} $w_{ij} \in [0, 1]$ (with $\sum\limits_{j \in \mathcal{N}_i} w_{ij} = 1$) encode how important the sender node $j$ is to agent $i$.
-Note that applying attention in the GNNs is crucial for satisfying \Cref{ass:zero_weight}.
-We observe that \Cref{ass:zero_weight} is satisfied in our experiments since the attention weights and their derivatives go to $0$ as the inter-agent distance goes to $R$ without any additional supervision (see \Cref{rmk:attn} and \Cref{fig:attn}).
+Note that applying attention in GNNs is crucial for satisfying conditions 1) and 2) in \Cref{def: gcbf}, which are satisfied in our experiments since the attention weights and their derivatives go to $0$ as the inter-agent distance goes to $R$ without any additional supervision (see \Cref{rmk:attn} and \Cref{fig:attn}).
 The aggregated information $q_i$ in \eqref{eq:attention_aggregate} is then passed through another MLP $\psi_{\theta_4}$ to obtain the output value $h_i = \psi_{\theta_4}(q_i)$ of the GCBF for each agent.
 We use the same GNN structure for the control policy $\pi_\phi$.
 Since the input features $z_i$ for agent $i$ only depend on the neighbors $\tilde{\mathcal{N}}_i$, the $\pi_\phi$ is distributed unlike \eqref{eq:opt control policy}.